-Then Glenn resigned as an astronaut at the age of 43.
-He got involved in Ohio politics, winning a Senate seat in 1974 and remaining in that position for four consecutive terms.
-Understandably he was considered one of the Senate’s leading experts on science and technology, but he also worked tirelessly to prevent the spread of weapons of mass destruction.
+After resigning from NASA at the age of 43, Glenn became involved in Ohio politics, winning a Senate seat in 1974 and remaining in that position for four consecutive terms.
+Understandably he was considered one of the Senate’s leading experts on science and technology, but he worked to prevent the spread of weapons of mass destruction.
 Finally at the age of seventy-seven Glenn came out of retirement.
 He rejoined NASA and became the oldest person to fly in space.
-John Glenn himself was the subject of a study regarding the aging process in regard to space.
+He was the subject of a study regarding the aging process in regard to space.

 John Glenn was born on Monday and in the sign of Cancer.
 This makes him doubly influenced by the Moon.
-He let himself to perform flexibly in every phase of his life.
-To my knowledge he never aggressively confronted anyone but he stood up for his personal values through his actions.
-These are the adaptive qualities of the Moon operating optimally.
-The Moon’s placement in Capricorn added determination to his nature.
+He allowed himself to perform flexibly in every phase of his life.
+It was not his way to aggressively confront anyone, but he stood up for his personal values through his positive actions.
+These are the adaptive qualities of the Moon put into constructive action.
+The Moon’s placement in the zodiac sign of Capricorn added determination and skill to his nature.